kingkyu/csr585_kyuhan_lee/README.md

 # Large Scale Fact Checking Algorithm Using Entity-based Structural Balance

 This repository contains materials for a large scale fact checking algorithm.
 The contents of the repository will very likely to expand as the research progresses.
-Currently, we, in this repository, present related data sets and the implementaion of baseline models and our initial model.
+Currently, we, in this repository, present related data sets and the implementaion of baselines and our model.

-To be specific, the repository includes a set of JSON files (i.e., "wiki-001.jsonl" - "wiki-109.jsonl") for June 2017 Wikipedia dump processed with Stanfor CoreNLP, training and test data files (i.e., "train.jsonl" and "test.jsonl"), a python file for indexing each Wikipedia page (i.e., "data_processing.py"), and multiple python files for the implementaion of the fact-checking models (i.e., "model.py").
+To be specific, the repository includes a set of JSON files (i.e., "wiki-001.jsonl" - "wiki-109.jsonl") for June 2017 Wikipedia dump processed with Stanfor CoreNLP, training and test data files (i.e., "train.jsonl" and "test.jsonl"), a python file for indexing each Wikipedia page (i.e., "data_processing.py"), and multiple python files for the implementaion of the fact-checking models from "1.Riedel.py" to "8.Word2VecMLP+NormSBT.py".

 The problem to be solved with contents in this repository is to verify whether a claim is "true", "false", or "neither true or false due to a lack of evidence".
 To elaborate, we validate whether a claim falls into one the three classes given documents that contain proper evidences for checking the veracity of the claim.
-For detailed description of the problem, please refer to Thorne et al. (2018).
-Note that while there are different models suggested in Thorne et al. (2018), we, in this repository, contains the implementation of the model of which results are presented in Table 5 of the paper.

-The baseline model included in this repository uses TF and TF-IDF vectors of claims and their corresponding evidences as inputs for a multilayer perceptron algorithm and predicts the calims to belong to one of the three aforementioned classes.
-For a detailed explanation of the model, please refer to Riedel et al. (2017).
+The models included in this repository use various features including TF vectors, TF-IDF vectors, word vectors pretrained on OntoNotes (Weischedel et al., 2011), consine similiarities between vectors, and values derived from the structural balance theory.
+We train data with a multilayer perceptron algorithm and predict calims to belong to one of the three aforementioned classes.
+For detailed description on the problem and method, please refer to Thorne et al. (2018) or contact us via email (kyuhanlee0119@email.arizona.edu).

 ## Reproducibility

-The implementaion of the baseline model can be easily reproduced by downloading all the contents in a local server and executing "data_processing.py" and "model.py" in a sequence.
+To reproduce our results, follow "A step-by-step "how to"" below.

 ### Prerequisites